 Common flux ingredients include slag formers to shield the weld pool and shape and support the weld, powdered alloys to form low-alloy deposits or improve the mechanical properties, scavengers and fluxing agents to clean up impurities on the weld metal.
 Iron powder is used to increase deposition rates and the flux of metal cored wires is almost entirely iron powder.

 For most welding applications like vertical-up welding, flat welding, welding over galvanised, or welding hard-to-weld steels, a correctly selected FCW can do it better and faster than a solid wire.

-One of the reasons that Kobelco and Nippon FCW are better than other brands is they use their own ‘A’ grade green bar steel as the base metal.
-This means the best grade of steel and they have the ability to add fluxing agents to the steel itself during manufacture of the green bar, in addition to the agents in the flux core, which allows greater specificity for targeted performance.
+As subsidaries of two of the world's major steel manufacturers, KW and NSSW have access to the highest ‘A’ grade green bar steel to use as the base metal in production of their welding consumables.
+They can also add fluxing agents to the steel itself during manufacture of the green bar, in addition to the agents in the flux core, which allows greater specificity for targeted performance.

 As with most products, there is a variation of quality and performance across wires and brands, ask to trial and choose wisely.